How do you know if your sunscreen is chemical or physical? And which one is better to use?

 Because physical sunscreens act as physical barriers between UVA/UVB rays and the skin, they tend to feel heavy and/or leave a film on the skin.
 They also rub off and sweat off easily.
-Chemical sunscreens tend to have a thinner consistency, meaning they spread more easily on the skin.
+Chemical sunscreens tend to have a thinner consistency, spreading more easily on the skin.

 Are chemical sunscreens safe?

-The American Academy of Dermatology also recommends that consumers use sunscreen, including those that are chemical-based, because the benefits far outweigh the risks, such as skin cancer.
-If you want to avoid oxybenzone as an ingredient, there are plenty of chemical sunscreens available that are oxybenzone-free.
+The American Academy of Dermatology also recommends that consumers use sunscreen, including chemical-based, because the benefits far outweigh the risks, such as skin cancer.
+If you want to avoid oxybenzone as an ingredient, plenty of chemical sunscreens are available that are oxybenzone-free.

 Is mineral sunscreen the same as physical sunscreen?

 Looking for a broad-spectrum sunscreen that's made with physical blockers?
-Then look no further — LA Beauty's BFF SPF 50+ is formulated with both zinc oxide and titanium dioxide for both UVA and UVB protection while hydrating and evening out the skin.
+Then look no further — LA Beauty BFF SPF 50+ Broad Spectrum Sunscreen is formulated with both zinc oxide and titanium dioxide for both UVA and UVB protection while hydrating and evening out the skin.

 So, which sunscreen should you use?

 This is a trick question.
-Many dermatologists actually recommend that you use both physical and chemical sunscreens simultaneously when you can as long as your skin is compatible with the formulas.
+Many dermatologists recommend using both physical and chemical sunscreens simultaneously when you can, as long as your skin is compatible with the formulas.
 Why?
 Because you'll get both inside and outer protection.
 Some sunscreens even use both physical and chemical blockers.
 Ultimately, however, the best sunscreen is one you enjoy wearing a generous coat of and is compatible with your skin type.